KedoKudo/xproc/README.md

 # tomoproc

-This repository provide necessary toolkits for the pre&amp;post processing of tomography data collected at
+This repository, __tomoproc__ provides necessary toolkits for the pre&amp;post processing of tomography data collected at

 * 1-ID@APS
 * 6-BM-A@APS